Atticus29/pcc_biology_112/syllabus.md

 - Once during the quarter, I'll be evaluating your ability to talk about, properly handle/use a microscope, and calculate sizes of objects observed in the field of view.
 -	Please see (Appendix B) of your lab manual for more information and a checklist to help you prepare.
-- The skills tests will be administered to you individually during lab time on one of the last four weeks of lab TODO update schedule
+- The skills tests will be administered to you individually during lab time on one of the last four weeks of lab

 ---